-If the Principal believes that a long-term suspension may be warranted as a result of alleged misconduct of a student, the Principal will notify the parent(s) in writing of the grounds for the proposed suspension and the date, time and location of the suspension hearing.
-Notice will be given by certified mail return receipt or by personal delivery addressed to the student and his/her/their parents/guardians.
-The notice shall contain:

-- > The time, date and place of the hearing - > The name of the hearing officer - A description of the alleged misconduct, the standard of student conduct allegedly violated and the proposed discipline - ➤ A copy of 6.11.2 NMAC, "Students Rights and Responsibilities,"

-- A clear statement that the hearing will take place as scheduled unless the hearing officer grants a delay or the student and parent agrees to waive the hearing and comply voluntarily with the proposed disciplinary action or with a negotiated penalty, and a clear and conspicuous warning that a failure to appear will not delay the hearing and may lead to the imposition of the proposed penalty by default.
-Note: Expulsion hearings may not be waived. - A statement that notice must be given to the Principal at least 72 (seventy-two) hours before the hearing if the student or his parent(s) will have an attorney present. - Contact information for the person from whom the parent may request a delay or additional information and - > A description of the hearing proceedings.
+If the Principal believes that a long-term suspension may be warranted as a result of alleged misconduct of a student, the Principal will notify the parent(s) in writing of the grounds for the proposed suspension and student and his/her/their parents/guardians.
+The notice shall contain: ☐ The time, date and place of the hearing $\Box$ The name of the hearing officer ☐ A description of the alleged misconduct, the standard of student conduct allegedly violated and the proposed discipline ☐ A copy of 6.11.2 NMAC, "Students Rights and Responsibilities," ☐ A clear statement that the hearing will take place as scheduled unless the hearing officer grants a delay or the student and parent agrees to waive the hearing and comply voluntarily with the proposed disciplinary action or with a negotiated penalty, and a clear and conspicuous warning that a failure to appear will not delay the hearing and may lead to the imposition of the proposed penalty by default.
+Note: Expulsion hearings may not be waived. □ A statement that notice must be given to the Principal at least 72 (seventy-two) hours before the hearing if the student or his parent(s) will have an attorney present. □ Contact information for the person from whom the parent may request a delay or additional information and ☐ A description of the hearing proceedings.